torch/torch7/doc/file.md

 writing/reading) as File needs to track their pointer.
 This is not always a desirable behavior, especially when dealing with large data structures.

-Another typical example when does not want want reference tracking is when one needs to push the same tensor repeatedly into a file but everytime changing its contents: calling `referenced(false)` ensures desired behaviour.
+Another typical example when does not want reference tracking is when one needs to push the same tensor repeatedly into a file but every time changing its contents: calling `referenced(false)` ensures desired behaviour.